-Knowhow and knowledge-based (intangible) assets are precisely what economic – competitive advantage adversaries globally are seeking and therefore will aggressively, predatorially, and stealthily pursue because successful in acquiring those intangible assets is readily acknowledged to be the quickest route to sector competitiveness, generating new sources of revenue and value.
+Intangible assets, i.e., intellectual, structural, relationship capital are precisely…what economic – competitive advantage adversaries globally are seeking and therefore will aggressively, predatorially, and stealthily pursue because successful in acquiring those intangible assets is readily acknowledged to be the quickest route to sector competitiveness, generating new sources of revenue and value.

 I respect those who have been issued a patent from their government…insofar as what they have deservedly achieved.
 A patent issuance certificate certainly warrants framing and hung on a wall of prominence for all to see and dutifully admire.
 But please, avoid making-the-assumption that an issued patent today constitutes a standalone deterrent to the persistence of would be infringers and/or economic and competitive advantage adversaries.
 One’s possession of the knowhow that underlies an issued-registered patent no longer serves as a deterrent, nor does it serve as an adequate safeguard to the life-value-functionality cycle of the knowledge embedded with a patent.
 To do so is, at best, wishful thinking, bordering on the naïve, misguided, and certainly out-of-date thinking.